-11. CERTIFICATE OF AIRWORTHINESS (C OF A) VALIDITY.
+11 .
+CERTIFICATE OF AIRWORTHINESS (C OF A) VALIDITY.
 N/A □ a.
 Does the supplement contain the procedures the repair station shall use to ensure that the C of A and the Airworthiness Review Certificate are valid prior to the issue of a Release to Service Document?
 Yes □ No □ b.
 Are the procedures followed?
 Yes □ No □ Note: This item is only required for Repair Stations holding airframe/aircraft or limited airframe ratings.
-12 RELEASE OF AIRCRAFT AFTER MAINTENANCE.
+12 .
+RELEASE OF AIRCRAFT AFTER MAINTENANCE.
 N/A □ a.
 Does the supplement contain the procedures the repair station will use to ensure that Aircraft have been released to service in accordance with 14 CFR § 43.9 taking into account paragraphs 8 to 10 of the supplement?
 Yes □ No □ b.
 Does the supplement contain the procedures the repair station will use to ensure that where the Operator requires a Release to Service with EASA Part 145.A.50 that the intent of the MAG Section B Appendix 1 is followed.
 Yes □ No □ C. Are the procedures followed?
 Yes □ No □ Note: This item is only required for Repair Stations holding airframe/aircraft or limited airframe ratings.
-13 REPORTING OF UNAIRWORTHY CONDITIONS a.
+13 .
+REPORTING OF UNAIRWORTHY CONDITIONS a.
 Does the Supplement contain the procedures the Repair Station will use to ensure that when serious defects are found in EU-registered aircraft or components coming from EU customers that the report is made to the following: the Customer/Operator, the aircraft/ Component Design Organization, and EASA within 72 hours using an EASA Form 44, SDR, SUP report, or other method acceptable to EASA?
 Yes □ No □ b.
 Are the procedures followed?
 Yes □ No □

-14 .
-QUALITY ASSURANCE SYSTEM (QAS) a.
-Does the Supplement contain the detailed procedures the Repair Station will use for the operation of an independent QAS which meet the requirements of the MAG Section B, Appendix 1?
-Yes □ No □ b.
+, 14.
+QUALITY ASSURANCE SYSTEM (QAS) á Does the Supplement contain the detailed procedures the Repair Station will use for the operation of an independent QAS which meet the requirements of the MAG Section B, Appendix 1?
+Yes □ No 🗆 l· b.
 Does the QAS include a management and control follow up system?
-Yes □ No □ C. Does the QAS include procedural audits?
-Yes □ No □ d.
+Yes □ No □ (C. Does the QAS include procedural audits?
+Yes □ No □ (d.
 Does the QAS include product audits?
-Yes □ No □ e.
+Yes □ No □ • e.
 Are the procedures followed?
-Yes □ No □ 15 .
-Provision of Hangar Space for Aircraft Maintenance N/A □ a.
+Yes □ No □ , 15.
+PROVISION OF HANGAR SPACE FOR AIRCRAFT MAINTENANCE N/A □ á a.
 Does the Repair Station have appropriate covered hangars when performing Base Maintenance of Aircraft?
 Yes □ No □ Note: This item is only required for Repair Stations holding airframe/aircraft or limited airframe ratings.
-16 .
-CONTRACTED MAINTENANCE N/A □ a.
-Does the Supplement contain the procedures to ensure the Repair Station specifies the items to be contracted and lists these organizations?
-Yes □ No □ b.
-Does this procedure ensure that when the contracted organization is not EASA-approved (subcontracting) that the Repair Station returning the product to service is responsible for ensuring its airworthiness?
-Yes 🗆 No □ C. Are the procedures followed?
-Yes □ No □ 17 .
-HUMAN FACTORS a.
-Does the Supplement contain the procedures the Repair Station will use to ensure that the FAA-approved initial and recurrent training program and any revisions made includes Human Factors training?
-Yes □ No □ b.
+16. CONTRACTED MAINTENANCE N/A □ á Does the Supplement contain the procedures to ensure the Repair Station specifies the items to be contracted and lists these organizations?
+Yes □ No □ t b.
+Does this procedure ensure that when the contracted organization is not EASA-approved (subcontracting) that Yes □ No □ the Repair Station returning the product to service is responsible for ensuring its airworthiness?
+(Yes □ No □ C. responsible for ensuring its airworthiness?
+Yes □ No 🗆 , c.
+17. a. responsible for ensuring its airworthiness?
 Are the procedures followed?
-Yes □ No □
+Yes □ Yes □ No 🗆